 I saw consistently lower hotspot speeds, which makes sense, as Visible has a 5Mbps speed cap on mobile hotspot data.
 If you’re interested in a plan with better hotspot capabilities, check out our list of unlimited hotspot plans here.

-Visible is an online-only company, which means there’s no physical store you can go to for customer support.
+Visible is an online-only company, which means there’s no physical store Visible subscribers can go to for customer support.
 In fact, there isn’t even a phone number that you can call.
-Instead, the best way to reach Visible is through their online chat feature.
+Instead, the best way to reach Visible is through its online chat feature.

 You can visit Visible’s website or download Visible’s app to log in and chat with a live agent.
 The online chat feature is available 24/7.

-When I tried out Visible myself, I contacted customer service a few different times to see how it would go.
+When I tried out the service myself, I contacted Visible customer service a few different times to see how it would go.
 Each time, I was connected with a live agent within a couple of minutes, and they were all able to answer my questions immediately.

 While I had a great experience with Visible and its customer service team, that isn’t the case for everyone.
-Despite having a B rating with the Better Business Bureau, Visible has an overall score of 1.4 out of 5 stars based on customer reviews.
+Despite having a B rating with the Better Business Bureau, Visible had an overall score of 1.34 out of 5 stars based on customer reviews as of February 2023.

-Trustpilot tells a similar story with a rating of 1.5 out of 5 stars based on 362 customer reviews, leaving Visible with a “bad” rating on the review site.
+Trustpilot tells a similar story with a rating of 1.4 out of 5 stars based on 752 customer reviews, leaving Visible with a “bad” rating on the review site in February 2023.

-Simply put, high demands on cell phone service providers since COVID-19 have led to more dissatisfied customers in general.
+Simply put, high demands on cell phone service providers during COVID-19 had led to more dissatisfied customers in general.
 That being said, Visible itself is not notorious for poor customer service, and I had a great experience with the company.

 Before I began testing phone plans, I highlighted the key factors that I would be exploring.
 This way, I would be able to accurately compare phone plans and get a full overview of what to expect from the service.